thisistonydang/server-setup/README.md

 Setting up and securing a new server for self-hosting web applications can be a daunting task.
 This repo contains bash scripts for automating the process!

 The scripts in this repo are intended to set up and secure a new Ubuntu server for self-hosting web applications.
-The scripts are idempotent and can be ran individually or all at once using the `setup.sh` script (recommended).

-Included scripts:
+Running the `setup.sh` script from the repo's root will copy the server's configuration variables (defined in the `.env` file) to the server and run all the following setup scripts:

 - `configure-firewall.sh` - configures the `ufw` firewall to rate limit SSH connections and allow HTTP/HTTPS connections.